agshew/k_grok/exercises/optimize/sqrt.rst

  * spot-checks or proofs of correctness

    In other words, call the function with a few values and compare it to what a calculator or other trusted source gives you.
+Do this with a kernel module.
    Think of good corner cases for unsigned integers, such as 0 and the max unsigned int of that size, along with a few normal values.

    You could write a mathematical proof, if that's something you like to do.